gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/extensions.md

 CurrentModule = DifferentiationInterface
 ```

-Backend-specific extension content is not part of the public API.
+Package extension content is not part of the public API.
 If any docstrings are present in an extension, they will appear below.

 ```@autodocs